ujjwalkar0/BBox-Label-Tool/README.md

 /slamdunk_node
 ```
 14. run $ `rosparam get /properties/ro_parrot_build_version`    it should output 1.0.0 or the version number of the firmware

+## Training instructions

+The following are a modified version of the instructions found on the yolo [website](https://pjreddie.com/darknet/yolo/)

+1.)
+Strat by collecting images. the goal is to collect close to 500 img/class
+2.) create a new folder in BBox-Label-Tool/Images
+We are currently trying to divide up our data set into 500 ish image chuncks
+3.) run main.py and annotate images.
+4.) run the convert.py script to format the annotations in yolo form
+5.)
+Set up the darknet config
+6.) run `./darknet detector train cfg/lockheed.data cfg/yolov3.cfg <weights(if needed)>`

 ### Forked from [puzzledqs/BBox-Label-Tool](https://github.com/puzzledqs/BBox-Label-Tool)